strongSoda/feed-reader-testing/README.md

 # About

 In this project we are given a web-based application that reads RSS feeds by Udacity.
-The tests are added using Jasmine to check the functionalites of the code written.
+The tests are written using Jasmine to check the features of the code written.

 # How to run the Project